Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 Our method of selecting {\em which} 100 waveplate settings to use is described in Appendix~\ref{sc:targetstates}.
 Note that although the choice of these settings is motivated by our knowledge of the quantum formalism, our tomographic scheme does not assume the correctness of quantum theory: our reconstruction scheme could have been applied equally well if the waveplate settings had been chosen at random.\footnote{An interesting question for future research is how the quality of the GPT reconstruction varies with the particular set of waveplate settings that are considered.
 In particular, one can ask about the quality of the evidence for quantum theory in the situation wherein the waveplate settings correspond to sampling highly {\em nonuniformly} over the points on the Bloch sphere.}

 The raw frequencies are arranged into the data matrix $F$.
-Entry $F_{ij}$ is the frequency at which outcome $a=0$ was obtained when setting $M_j$ was used to measure a photon prepared with setting $P_i$.
+Entry $F_{ij}$ is the frequency at which the 0 outcome was obtained when measurement $M_j$ was performed on a photon that was subjected to preparation $P_i$.
 As noted in Sec.~\ref{basics}, we adopt a convention wherein $M_1$ is the unit measurement, implying that the first column of $F$ is a column of $1$s.
 The data matrix for our experiment is presented in Fig.~\ref{fg:data}.
 As expected, we find that $F$ is full rank.